denislav/Murdaroff/README.md

-# Mudar
-prof. Vladko Murdaroff
+# Murdaroff - The Smart Transliterator

-Chrome extension for autocorrection of wrong keyboard layout.
+Chrome extension for autocorrection of input from wrong keyboard layout.
 Fixes the entered word in case the user forgot to switch from English to Bulgarian input method or the other way around.
+[Install from Chrome Webstore.](https://chrome.google.com/webstore/detail/murdaroff-the-smart-trans/cgcgjpklfadfjcnnhmochjloidpjaopi?hl=bg&gl=BG)

 ## Overview